 Galway City Museum continuously seeks to improve its facilities and amenities by welcoming suggestions on how to improve its services: (091) 5323460 / email@example.com

 Info from The Manual of Museum Exhibitions (2001), edited by Barry Lord and Gail Dexter Lord.

 There is a lift on the ground floor that provides access to the first and second floor galleries.

 We have one accessible toilet on site which is located on the ground floor close to the museum reception.

 There is seating throughout the building in the galleries and on both of the landing areas on first and second floor.
 Should you or your party require additional seating please ask at reception.

-Guide, assistance and companion animals are welcome at the museum and must be kept with owners at all times.
+Guide dogs are welcome at the museum and must be kept with owners at all times.